Tuesday, December 20, 2011

 White Rock Vineyards Revisited

-White Rock Vineyards is a place you absolutely must visit if you love wine.
-Their wines are among the best in Napa Valley at nearly half the price.
-They also have wine caves and a great tour.
+White Rock Vineyards is a wonderful winery you absolutely must visit if you are serious about wine.
+Their wines are among the finest in Napa Valley at nearly half the price.
+They also have wine caves and a great tour conducted by either the owner or the winemaker.
+A prior appointment is absolutely essential!
+Please respect this and do not drop in on them unexpectedly without an appointment.

 In February of 2011, I wrote a review for White Rock Vineyards and declared it our favorite winery after some forty years of visiting wineries.
-My friend and I decided to return 12/20/11 because another friend from out of state wanted to visit, and because we wanted to purchase more wine from White Rock.
+My friend and I decided to return December 20, 2011 because another friend from out of state wanted to visit, and because we wanted to purchase more wine from White Rock.
 This is a very small, family winery whose wines are not available at most wine stores.
 The owner runs the winery.
 One son manages the vineyard.
 The other is the winemaker who studied in France.
 His daughter is a cheese maker.
 They have a great membership program that allows you to purchase wines at a discount with free shipping.
-We joined their wine club even though we would rather pick up the wines directly since we live so close to the winery.
+My friend joined their wine club even though he picks up the wine and does not benefit from the free shipping.

-I continue to love their 2008 Chardonnay, which is white Burgundy in style without excessive oak or malolactic conversion. ($30 for the 2008).
-Their 2006 Claret is one of the most pleasant and drinkable Bordeaux blends I’ve encountered. ($36 for the 2006) The Malbec is pretty good, more French in style than Argentine. ($25 for the 2006) All of the cabs are very good and quite reasonably priced for Napa Cabs. ($45 to $75) The Syrah is well worth investigating.
-White Rock is next to Stag’s Leap District.
-They have white volcanic rock on a higher level that stresses out Cab vines and a lower area where chardonnays do well.
-We purchased at least six bottles of wine the first time we visited White Rock and at least a case the second time.
+I continue to love their White Rock 2008 Chardonnay, which is white Burgundy in style without too much oak or excessive malolactic conversion. ($30 for the 2008).
+The White Rock 2006 Claret is one of the most pleasant and drinkable Bordeaux blends I have encountered. ($36 for the 2006) The White Rock 2006 Malbec at $25 is good, more French in style than Argentine.
+All of the cabs are very good to outstanding and quite reasonably priced for Napa Cabs. ($45 to $75) The White Rock Syrah is well worth investigating.
+White Rock Vineyards is next to Stag’s Leap District.
+They have white volcanic rock on a higher level that stresses out Cab vines and a lower area of their vineyard where Chardonnays do well.

-This New Years eve we chose a bottle of 2004 White Rock Cabernet Sauvignon “Laureate” as our wine of the evening.
+This New Years eve we chose a bottle of White Rock 2004 "Laureate" Cabernet Sauvignon as our wine to celebrate the New Year.
 (It went well with Italian food.)
-In addition to Cab, this has 20% Cab Franc and 5% combined of Merlot and Petit Verdot.
+In addition to Cabernet Sauvignon, this has 20% Cabernet Franc and 5% combined Merlot and Petit Verdot.
 It is a $50 wine that tastes as good as most selling for twice that price.
 This cab needs some time to open up, however, so give it several hours in a decanter.
-Once it was given some time, I got lushes ripe blackberries, a hint of vanilla with a great mouthfeel and a long finish.
+Once it was given some time, I got lush ripe blackberries, a hint of vanilla with a great mouthfeel and a long finish.
 This is a substantial wine but not one of those huge, in your face Napa Cabs.
-There is more nuance than that and more subtlety.
+This one has nuance and subtlety.
 I think it will cellar nicely.
-We could have picked any from a large selection of premium wines we had available, but this is the one we chose to celebrate the New Year.
+We could have picked any from a large selection of premium wines we had available, but this is the one we chose to celebrate our New Year!

 White Rock Vineyards